ebocugoz/ebocugoz.github.io/index.md

 {% include mean_plot.html %}

-Because confidence in job security will likely affect a person's economic behaviors, there is a high incentive to anticipate its evolution in the near feature - for example for investing or marketing decisions.
+Because confidence in job security will likely affect a person's economic behaviors, there is a high incentive to anticipate its evolution in the near feature - for example before making investment or marketing decisions.

 # How we can predict perceveived job security
 A first step towards guessing how job security confidence will evolve in the near future is to acknowledge the seasonality of the phenomenon.